bhandawatlab/2023_CL062_Tao_Bhandawat/README.md

 2023_CL062_Tao_Bhandawat contains the code that accompanies the paper:

-Tao L, Ayembem D, Barranca VJ, Bhandawat V (2024) Neurons underlying aggression-like actions that are shared by both males and females in *Drosophila*.
-The Journal of Neuroscience.doi: https://doi.org/10.1523/JNEUROSCI.0142-24.2024
+Tao L, Ayembem D, Barranca VJ, Bhandawat V (2024) **Neurons underlying aggression-like actions that are shared by both males and females in *Drosophila*.** The Journal of Neuroscience; doi: https://doi.org/10.1523/JNEUROSCI.0142-24.2024

 ## Getting Started
 **There are 3 folders:**